-Now a few words in explanation for the gen-tlemen from Buffalo, who asked me if the Pro-vinces had not received some compensation by blockade-running, for the loss of the Southern trade, and I answer, certainly not.
-We have fifty scaports where we maintain officers, and from whence we carry on foreign trade.
-But one out of the fifty has had anything to do with blockade running.
-Now, then if form diverge to the genrunning.
-Now, then, if fifty citizens of this country had the option to do a thing, and but one had done it, it would be rather hard to bring one had done it, it would be rather hard to bring a charge against the whole lot for the wrong done by one.
-But who has carried on this blockade-running?
+Now a few words in explanation for the entleman from Buffalo, who asked me if the Provinces had not received some comcertainly not.
+We have fifty seaports where we maintain officers, and from whence we carry on foreign trade.
+But one out of the fifty has had anything to do with blockade-running.
+Now, then, if fifty citizens of this country had the option to do a thing, and but one had done it, it would be rather hard to bring a charge against the whole lot for the wrong done by one.
+But who has carried on this blockade running?
 Not our Nova Scotia merchants.
-Has anybody put Nova Scotia capital into this busi-ness?
+Has anybody put any Nova Scotia capital into this business?
 I do not believe £5.
 Then where did the capital come from?
-It came from your own country, either in the form of gold brought there, or it came in the shape of bills drawn on the cot-ton loan in England, by your own people.
-A gentleman from New York, or Portland, or Bos-ton, or anywhere else, comes down to Halifax, and says to one of our merchants, I want you to buy 100 brls of pork.
+It came from your own country, either in the form of gold brought there, or it came in the shape of bills drawn on the cotton loan in England by your own people.
+A gentleman from New York, or Portland, or Boston, or anywhere else, comes down to Halifax, and says to one of our merchants.
+I want you to buy 100 barrels of pork.
 He buys it and ships it to whatever place he is directed.
-Our merchant receives his commission, and that is all he has to whatever place he is directed.
 Our merchant receives his commission, and that is all he has to do with it.
-Even in this I know a very few mer-chants who have touched it at all.
-There are a few. a very few, but whether they have made a profit by it I do not know.
+Even in this way I know of very few merchants who have touched it at all.
+There are a few, a very few, but whether they have made a profit by it I do not know.
 It has not amounted to anything as a business, as compared with the general volume of our colonial trade.
-I have not been home lately, but I should not be very much surprised if, when I get there, I find that the re-bellion caved in so rapidly that some of these bills have not been paid in England.
-Mr. ALLEN-I did not inquire for any captious motives.
-I have no doubt that American traitors are as deeply concerned in it as Canadian traitors are as deeply concerned in this contains speculators.
+I have not been home lately, but I should not be yery much surprised if, when I get there, I find that the rebellion caved in so rapidly that some of these bills have not been paid in England.

+Mr. Allen-I did not inquire for any captious motives.
+I have no doubt that American traitors are as deeply concerned in it as Canadian speculators.
 (Great applause.)

-Mr. HOWE-I believe you did not; and let me say, also, Mr. Chairman, that no gentleman from the Provinces has taken offence at anything said or done in this assembly.
-We are accustomed to the rovinces has taken offence at anything said or done in this assembly.
-We are accustomed to free debates at home, and let me assure Mr. Ham-lin that none of us felt aggrieved at his banter yesterday, which we accepted as a compliment to our shrewdness.
+Mr. Howe-I believe you did not; and let me say, also, Mr. Chairman, that no gentleman from the Provinces has taken offence at anything said or done in this assembly.
+We are accustomed to free debates at home, and let me assure Mr. Hamlin that none of us felt aggrieved at his banter yesterday, which we accepted as a compliment to our shrewdness.